winners1950/Migration-repo-project-Gitlab-to-Github-step-by-step/README.md

 ### Step 1: Initialise both Gitlab SCM and Github SCM with an SSH key

+## Generate an SSH key from your terminal
 ssh-keygen

+## Cat the ONLY the public key
-   cat ~/.ssh/id_ed25519.pub (it maybe a different id-number from your environment)
+cat ~/.ssh/id_ed25519.pub (it maybe a different id-number from your terminal)

 ### For Gitlab the procedure is below: